rockettheme/docs/Docs/wordpress/themes/kraken/particle_wordpress.md

 ---
-title: Requiem: WordPress Posts Particle
+title: Kraken: WordPress Posts Particle
-description: Your Guide to Recreating Elements of the Requiem Demo for WordPress
+description: Your Guide to Recreating Elements of the Kraken Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/requiem:Requiem
+breadcrumb: /wordpress:WordPress/!themes:Themes/kraken:Kraken

 ---